 There are two titanium-coated, hypoallergenic blades on the Remington Pen Trimmer, and rather than rotate around the inside of your nose or ear, these blades simply clip the hairs.
 That means you have to be a bit more careful when doing your work, but you won’t have to worry about the rotary blades spinning around and cutting off the hair that should be left inside to filter out dirt.

 The Remington also functions as a trimmer for sideburns, mustaches and other facial hair, of course, since that’s what it was created to do.
 The two-position head on the unit comes in handy for those cleanup chores, and there are two combs supplied as attachments which ensure that the hair is trimmed to a specific length.

-The Team at GroomNStyle hope you found this review helpful – have a brilliant day!
+The team at Groom+Style hope you found this review helpful – have a brilliant day!